Building an Ecommerce Website

 It provides a means of selling products or services to customers without having an expensive storefront to attract them.
 If someone wants to start selling on the internet, they can choose which type of platform they want- like Magento and Shopify- and what content management system (CMS) will work best for their company.

 An ecommerce website is a website that specializes in selling products to consumers.
-They are typically found on the internet and are commonly referred to as online stores or storefronts.
+They are typically found online and commonly referred to as online stores or storefronts.
 Other options, such as .net and co, can also be used for this purpose.
-Domain names cost between $12-25 per year, and domain privacy can be purchased separately if desired.
+A domain name costs $12-25 per year, and domain privacy can be purchased separately if desired.

-There are three types of ecommerce platforms: Open-source, SaaS, and Headless commerce.
+There are three ecommerce platforms: Open-source, SaaS, and Headless ecommerce business.
 Each type has its features that can help create an online store.

 Open-source platforms allow for complete customization without requiring a developer to code the website from scratch.
 They typically have fewer features than a headless platform but provide more flexibility in design and development options.

-A headless platform is used by companies with very specific needs or focuses on content and product description, not technology.
-It is often used by start-ups and companies with a small team of developers managing the entire process themselves.
+A headless platform is used by companies with specific needs or focuses on content and product descriptions, not technology.
+It is often used by start-ups and companies with a small team of developers managing the entire process.
 Headless platforms allow for even more customization than open-source platforms.
-They can be integrated into other systems like marketing software, email services, and CRMs, allowing for a complete customer experience.
+In addition, they can be integrated into other systems like marketing software, email services, and CRMs, allowing for a complete customer experience.

 SaaS ecommerce platforms take all the guesswork out of building an online store because they provide everything necessary to create one from scratch to save time, money, and resources.

 There are many different options for creating beautiful websites without building core functionality from the ground up.
-These include Magento, Wix, Squarespace, WordPress, among others which are all Open SaaS solutions with powerful front-end capabilities.
+These include Magento, Wix, Squarespace, and WordPress, all Open SaaS solutions with powerful front-end capabilities.

-A responsive design for ecommerce platform ensures visitors are equally great and can sell anywhere with the Point of Sale app.
-In addition, a point of sale app will allow you to track inventory and connect with customers while on the go.
+A responsive design for an ecommerce platform ensures visitors are equally great and can sell anywhere with the Point of Sale app.
+In addition, a point-of-sale app will allow you to track inventory and connect with customers while on the go.

-Mobile responsive means that the website and apps can be viewed on mobile devices.
+Mobile responsive means that the website and apps can be viewed on a mobile device.
 With Point of Sale, you can manage inventory, edit products, scan shipping labels, and contact your customers.

-Google prioritizes mobile-friendly websites.
-The website should be optimized for scrolling and sticky navigation bars, which will make it easier to navigate the site on mobile devices.
+Google Analytics prioritizes mobile-friendly websites.
+The website should be optimized for scrolling and sticky navigation bars, making navigating the site on mobile devices easier.
 Images can also be compressed, so they do not take up a lot of space in a browser window when browsing from your phone or tablet screen.
-Page loading speed is another thing to focus on.
+Product page loading speed is another thing to focus on.

 BigCommerce is an open-SaaS platform that offers customization opportunities.
-BigCommerce offers third-party integrations such as AR apps, CDN + CMS, and ML-powered product recommendation engine.
+In addition, BigCommerce offers third-party integrations such as AR apps, CDN + CMS, and an ML-powered product recommendation engine.

 In this industry, there are many opportunities for customization.
-Our agency partners include Folio3 that provides BigCommerce design services to help customize our platform and integrate it within larger technical ecosystems.
+Our agency partners include Folio3, which provides BigCommerce design services to help customize our website builder and integrate it within larger technical ecosystems.

-Headless Commerce is a type of website that has been powered by another technology like WordPress or Adobe Experience Management.
-The main benefit for Headless Commerce is the ease of customizing their back-end without building it from scratch.
+Headless Commerce is a website powered by another technology like WordPress Themes or Adobe Experience Management.
+The main benefit of Headless Commerce is the ease of customizing its back-end without building it from scratch.

 Easy-to-follow site navigation